- Eligibility & Requirements for First-Year Students

 - Honors Essay Topic

-The Honors Program is an intellectual and creative community that provides a four-year, interdisciplinary, collaborative learning experience for incoming students of exceptional ability.
-The Honors Program supplements major study with a challenging liberal arts curriculum composed of interdisciplinary seminars, collaborative research projects, and faculty-directed independent study.
+The Honors Program is an intellectual and creative community that provides a four-year, interdisciplinary, collaborative learning experience for academically motivated incoming students from all communities.
+The Honors Program supplements study in a student’s chosen major with a challenging liberal arts curriculum composed of interdisciplinary seminars, collaborative research projects, and faculty-directed independent study.

-Each year, Emerson invites 50 of its most outstanding applicants to join the Honors Program.
-Students are selected based on their superior academic achievements, significant creative accomplishments, and demonstrated leadership.
+Each year, Emerson invites 50 applicants of exceptional ability and promise to join the Honors Program.
+Students are selected based on their past academic achievements, creative accomplishments, and demonstrated leadership in academic or community spaces.
 To be considered for the Honors Program, students must apply as they enter Emerson College as first-year students or as rising sophomores.

 Eligibility & Requirements for First-Year Students

 Admission to the Honors Program is competitive and only first-year students applying for September Admission are eligible.
-Students applying for one of our global partnership programs (e.g., Global BFA in Film Art and Global BA in International and Political Communication) are not eligible for Honors Program consideration.
-Each fall, approximately 50 outstanding first-year applicants enroll in the Honors Program.
-Beginning in Fall 2020, each Honors Program Scholar is also awarded a $26,000 Trustees Scholarship, which is renewable for up to four years at the College.
+Students applying to one of our global partnership programs (e.g., Global BFA or Global BA programs) are not eligible for Honors Program consideration.
+Each fall, approximately 50 first-year applicants enroll in the Honors Program.
+Beginning in Fall 2022, each Honors Program Scholar is also awarded a $28,000 Trustees Scholarship, which is renewable for up to four years at the College.

 All eligible first-year students, regardless of major, are invited to apply to the Honors Program.
-Your Honors Program application decision has no bearing, however, on your admission decision to the College.
+Your Honors Program application decision has no bearing on your admission decision to the College.
 Students can be accepted to the College without being invited to the Honors Program.

 The Honors Program selection process is competitive and only those first-year students applying for September Admission are eligible.
-Selection is based on outstanding personal and academic qualities, such as:
+Selection is based on personal and academic qualities and potential, such as:

-- Advanced analytical and writing skills, as demonstrated by the supplemental essay
+- Strong analytical and writing skills, as demonstrated by the supplemental essay

-- Excellent academic performance in a challenging curriculum
+- Excellent academic performance in a challenging high school curriculum

 - Commitment to community and service